MaREI-EPMG/TIM-LEAF/README.md

 ## Purpose of the model
 TIM-LEAF is a national integrated model of Ireland's land, energy, agriculture and forestry systems.
 The model extends the [TIMES-Ireland Model (TIM)](https://github.com/MaREI-EPMG/times-ireland-model) to represent interactions between energy-system transformation, land availability, agricultural production, forestry, bioenergy, carbon stocks and greenhouse gas emissions within a single modelling framework.

 The underlying TIM represents the Irish energy system, including energy supply, conversion technologies, transmission infrastructure and end-use sectors.
-TIM-LEAF extends this framework by making key processes in the agriculture, land-use and forestry systems endogenous to the optimisation.Agricultural mitigation, afforestation, bioenergy and carbon dioxide removal technologies can be evaluated alongside energy-system transformation rather rather than in silos.
+TIM-LEAF extends this framework by making key processes in the agriculture, land-use and forestry systems endogenous to the optimisation.
+Agricultural mitigation, afforestation, bioenergy and carbon dioxide removal technologies can be evaluated alongside energy-system transformation rather than in silos.

 TIM-LEAF can be run under alternative scenario assumptions, including business-as-usual conditions and cumulative carbon-budget constraints.
 The model identifies the least-cost system configuration satisfying the specified scenario constraints.